Everything you need to know about hold baggage on board flyadeal

 - Any additional weight beyond the 15kg or 25kg will be charged at SAR21 per kg

-If you attempt to board the aircraft with excess cabin baggage our team reserve the right to check your cabin baggage as hold baggage.
-Due to the delays this can cause to the departure of our aircraft the following prices will be charged at the boarding gate:
+If you attempt to board the aircraft with excess cabin baggage (either too large, too heavy or too many) our team reserve the right to check your cabin baggage into the hold.
+Due to the delays this can cause to the departure of our aircraft, you will have to pay the following fee at the boarding gate:

 Over-sized Hold Baggage

-Your Hold Baggage must be no larger than 75 x 50 x 35 cm.
-Any items which are larger will be accepted for carriage only if less than 140 x 85 x 65 cm and on payment of the Over-Sized baggage fee of SAR100.
+Your Hold Bag must be no larger than 75 x 50 x 35 cm.
+Any items which are larger will be accepted for travel only if smaller than 140 x 85 x 65 cm and on payment of the Over-Sized baggage fee of SAR100.

-If your Hold Bag is larger than 140 x 85 x 65 cm we will be unable to accept it for carriage.
+If your Hold Bag is larger than 140 x 85 x 65 cm we will be unable to accept it for travel.

 The following items may not be carried in your baggage